Documents, certificates, letters and notes available at the British High Commission in Singapore.

 The British High Commission in Singapore is unable to legalise documents issued in the UK, including British passports, marriage certificates, birth certificates, educational certificates, divorce certificates, power of attorney, contracts, etc.

 Documents originating in Singapore for use in the UK

-Documents originating in Singapore do not have to be legalised before they can be accepted in the UK.
+Documents issued in Singapore do not have to be legalised before they can be accepted in the UK.

 For information about documents relating to marriage, such as affirmations or affidavits of marital status, see getting married abroad.